 The members of the station include two professors (including a leader), three administrative staff.
-Also, other four professors, an associate professor, three of assistant professors and a COE research fellow have supported running our project by short-term visits.
+Also, an assistant professor and a researcher as JICA experts for STAREPS project, other four professors, another associate professor and four assistant professors have supported operating our project by short-term research visits.

-3. Management for the Long-Term Research and Communities

-In Mbita district, Health Demographic Surveillance System (HDSS) has been in operation collecting data of population, births, death toll and diseases.
-Also, a malaria surveillance system has been working on collection and analysis of data of malaria mosquitos in the same area.
-Consequently, we are planning on a new project of JICA Partnership Program focusing on school health in Mbita area as the last project completed its terms of three years, started in 2009.
-In this area, as a part of community, we set up a lab at Mbita district hospital in 2010, with the grant assistance for Grassroots Projects (GGP) supported by Japanese Embassy.
+3. Management for the Long-Term Research and Communities In Mbita district, Health and Demographic Surveillance System (HDSS) has been in operation collecting data of population, births, death toll and diseases.
+Also, Malaria Surveillance System (MSS) has been working on collection and analysis of data of malaria mosquitos in the area.
+Consequently, we began a new project of JICA Partnership Program focusing on school health in Mbita area as the last project completed its terms of three years, started in 2009.